Note

 Important

 If your client isn't domain joined, or if your environment has multiple AD forests, don't use Windows Explorer to configure ACLs.
 Use icacls instead.
-This is because Windows File Explorer ACL configuration requires the client to be domain joined to the AD domain that the storage account is joined to.
+This restriction exists because Windows File Explorer ACL configuration requires the client to be domain joined to the AD domain that the storage account is joined to.

 Follow these steps to configure ACLs using Windows File Explorer.